 As I have said earlier too, slot width can play a major role in buying a graphics card as a bigger graphics card may cause clearance issues with the smaller case and nearby components.
-Some manufacturers don’t list whether the card is single, dual slot, 2.3 slot or bigger.
+Some manufacturers don’t list whether the card is single, dual-slot, 2.3 slot or bigger.
 However, you can easily identify the card slot design by looking at its image by identifying the brackets present at the rear.
-However, in some cases, it is not clearly evident whether the card is proper single slot, dual slot or is slightly bigger.
+However, in some cases, it is not clearly evident whether the card is a proper single slot, dual-slot or is slightly bigger.
 In such cases, you can find out the graphics card height by looking at the horizontal side image and rear image of the card.
-Here you have to carefully observe the shroud and check whether shroud is extending beyond the brackets or not.
+Here you have to carefully observe the shroud and check whether the shroud is extending beyond the brackets or not.
 For example, if the card has two brackets at the rear but the height of the shroud is slightly bigger than the two brackets combined then you have a 2.2 or 2.3 slot card, but if it more then you might have a 2.5 slot or 1.75 slot card.
 It gives a general idea about the height of the card and proves very helpful when you don’t have enough data on the card.

 Note: It must be noted that slot design is merely an informal way to identify or specify graphics card height.
-This is because it is not an industry or official standard as graphics cards with same slot design may have variation in their actual height.
+This is because it is not an industry or official standard as graphics cards with the same slot type may have variation in their actual height.
 So, to be on the sure side for compatibility purposes, you have to look for the actual height and overall dimensions of the graphics card on its specifications page on the manufacturer’s website.

 - Classification of Graphics Cards on Different Parameters

 - Different Types of Graphics Card Cooling Solutions